 People always ask me: Is Poshmark worth it in 2025?

 Honestly, the answer depends on your expectations.
 If you think you’re going to list three items and become a millionaire, you’ll be disappointed.
-But if you’re looking for a reliable way to make an extra $500 a month?
+But if you’re looking for a reliable route to create an extra $500 a month?
 Absolutely.
-The platform has matured, and the buyers are more discerning than they used to be.
+The platform has matured; the buyers are more selective than they used to be.
 They want fast shipping and clear communication.

-How to Make Money on Poshmark: The Art of the Offer
+How to Construct Money on Poshmark: The Art of the Offer

-The most powerful tool in your arsenal isn't the "Buy Now" button—it's the "Offer" button.
+The most effective tool in your arsenal isn't the "Buy Now" button—it's the "Offer" button.
 Poshmark is a haggling app.
 Rarely does anyone pay full price.

 Here’s a strategy I use: I price my items about 20% higher than what I actually want to get.
 This gives me "wiggle room."
 When someone "likes" my item, I immediately send them a private offer with a 10% discount and discounted shipping.
 About 40% of my sales come from these direct offers.